 The T7 is a recent model that features in the current product line-up of Canon.
-In contrast, the ZS100 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the ZS100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the ZS100 was succeeded by the Panasonic ZS200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T7 Manual (free pdf) or the online Panasonic ZS100 Manual.
+Further information on the features and operation of the T7 and ZS100 can be found, respectively, in the Canon T7 Manual (free pdf) or the online Panasonic ZS100 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T7 or the Panasonic ZS100 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS Rebel T7: